I'm a title

 All actions and movements exercised in free sparring, one-step sparring, breaking and self-defence are based on poomsae.
 It is therefore important that instructors should ensure their students correctness in posture, stances and techniques.

-We practise - Pal Chung DO Poomsae.
+Pal Chung DO Poomsae.

 The set of poomsae our club practise are called Pal Chung DO Poomsae.
 They are a set of eight poomsae created by Grand Master Kim Yong Ho, 9th Dan, and are based on the principles of oriental philosophy and medicine.
 The series of Poomsae are intended to improve breathing control; therefore health, technique, stepping skills and balance.
 The eight Dan Grade Poomsae are called Pal Mu Do.